stencila/website/src/community/beta-testing.md

 We invite everyone to join our Beta Testing programme.
 Any level of feedback is valuable and helps improve Stencila.
 We want your experience as Stencila Beta Tester as enjoyable as possible, so we will provide you with short guidance on how to proceed.
-We are of course open to all ideas and are very happy for the Testers to take initiative and test Stencila through the new challenges.
+We are of course open to all ideas and are very happy for Beta Testers to take initiative and test Stencila through the new challenges.

 If you would like to become a Beta Tester, please [get in touch](mailto:hello@stenci.la)!